Siege of the Luhansk border base

-The siege of the Luhansk Border Base was a two-day-long standoff at a Ukrainian border base located on the outskirts of Luhansk city, from June 2 to June 4 of 2014.
+The siege of the Luhansk border base was a two-day-long standoff at a Ukrainian border base located on the outskirts of Luhansk city, from 2 to 4 June 2014.

 Background

 After the end of the 2014 Ukrainian revolution, eastern Ukraine experienced pro-Russian protests.
-Government buildings that were initially occupied were retaken, but on April 6, the Security Service of Ukraine office in Luhansk was occupied by protesters.
-On April 29, many other key buildings, such as the Regional State Administration buildings and the prosecutor's office were seized.
+Government buildings that were initially occupied were retaken, but on 6 April the Security Service of Ukraine office in Luhansk was occupied by protesters.
+On 29 April many other key buildings, such as the Regional State Administration buildings and the prosecutor's office were seized.
 Pro-Russian separatists soon expanded their control to other cities, and held a referendum on 11 May 2014, which they said showed that 96% of voters backed an independent Luhansk.
 The border to Luhansk experienced a heavy flow of Russians trying to cross into Ukraine to join the separatists, with many attempts repelled.